 To find Root 6 one can refer to the methods of simplifying square roots.
-Basically, to simplify a square root the number should be made as small as possible while still keeping it as a whole number.
+To simplify a square root, the number should be made as small as possible while still keeping it as a whole number.
 Mathematically this can be written as:

 √a.b = √a * √b

-To write this equation for the square root of 6 simplified we will get:
+To write this equation for the square root of 6 simplification, we will get:

 √6= √2 * √3

-Another simplistic example of how roots work with one another is by figuring out the Square root of 6 plus square root of 6, this is an interesting problem with a simplistic solution.
-Let us view this problem and its solution mathematically,
+Another simplistic example of how roots work with one another is by figuring out the Square root of 6 plus square root of 6, and this is an interesting problem with a simplistic solution.
+Let us see this problem and its solution mathematically,